mkeithX/mkeithx.github.io/CONTRIBUTING.md

-## Contribution Guidelines
+## Contributing to MKX SpaceHub

-Thank you for considering contributing to our project!
-Before you start, please take a moment to review the following guidelines:
+Thank you for considering contributing to this project.
+Before you start, please take noted that **MKX SpaceHub**™ has adopted  a [**CODE OF CONDUCT**](../community/code-of-conduct) that all project participants are expected to adhere to.
+This is to ensure a welcoming and inclusive environment for everyone.

-### Code of Conduct

-Please adhere to our [Code of Conduct](./CODE_OF_CONDUCT.md) to ensure a welcoming and inclusive environment for everyone.

 ### Getting Started